Stage 2 of the GR 121 is a walk of two halves, but certainly worth walking.

 How different this stretch is!
 Basically it consists of walking along farm tracks through heavily cultivated lands full of potatoes, wheat, potatoes, barley, potatoes, maize, potatoes, potatoes and potatoes.

 Some tracks are so straight that a passing Roman would turn green with envy.
-Part of the route runs close to a busy and of course noisy motorway for a short distance.
+Part of the route runs so close to a busy and noisy motorway that you can’t even hear yourself complaining.

 And everywhere seems so sterile.
 In the whole of ten kilometres the only significant observations were two yellow wagtails flying overhead (probably heading for somewhere more interesting), one rabbit, and a few butterflies vainly trying to find a wild flower that had managed to resist being nitrated to death.